gperda/pycolmap_constraints/README.md

 - `priors`: Path to the file containing pose priors.
 - `priors_covariance`: Covariance matrix for the priors, specified as a list (e.g., `[0.1, 0.1, 0.1, 100, 100, 100]`).
 - `use_priors_rotations`: Boolean to indicate whether to use rotation priors.
-- `priors_rotations_from_rec`: Boolean to use rotations from the reconstruction instead of the priors file.
+- `priors_rotations_from_reconstruction`: Boolean to use rotations from the reconstruction instead of the priors file.
 - `transform_reconstruction`: Boolean to apply an affine transformation to align the reconstruction with the priors.
 - `fixed_cameras_ids`: List of camera IDs to keep fixed during optimization (e.g., `[1, 2, 3]`).
 - `fix_3D_points`: Boolean to fix 3D points during optimization.
+- `rigs_file`: Path to the file containing rig configuration.

 #### `[Solver]`
 - `linear_solver_type`: Type of linear solver to use (e.g., `SPARSE_SCHUR`, `DENSE_QR`).